zainfarrukh/starbucks-data-capstone/README.md

 # Starbucks Capstone Project for Data Scientist Nano Degree

 ## Business Case
 Based on User data, Offer data and data related to user's interaction with offers, I will try to predict user behaviour.
-More specifically, I will try to predict how will users respond to the offers received by them.
+More specifically, I will try to predict how well users respond to the offers received by them.

 ## Project Description